buildpacks/rfcs/text/0000-api-version-compat.md

 ### Platform API
 The lifecycle will use the `CNB_PLATFORM_API` environment variable to decide which API to implement.
 For now, if `CNB_PLATFORM_API` is not supplied, platform API 0.3 (the currently implemented API) will be assumed, to avoid breaking existing platforms that do not currently set this environment variable.

-If the API version declared in `CNB_PLATFORM_API` is higher than the newest supported by a given lifecycle, it will fail.
+If the API version declared in `CNB_PLATFORM_API` not supported by a given lifecycle, it will fail.

 ### Buildpack API
 When orchestrating buildpacks, the lifecycle will provide inputs to and interpret outputs from each buildpack using the buildpack API indicated in that buildpack's `buildpack.toml` file.

-If the buildpack API declared in the buildpack.toml of a non-optional buildpack is higher than the newest supported by a given lifecycle, the lifecycle will fail.
+If the buildpack API declared in the buildpack.toml of a non-optional buildpack is not supported by a given lifecycle, the lifecycle will fail.
-If the buildpack API declared in the buildpack.toml of an optional buildpack is higher than the newest supported by a given lifecycle, the lifecycle will warn, omit this buildpack from the group, and continue running.
+If the buildpack API declared in the buildpack.toml of an optional buildpack is not supported by a given lifecycle, the lifecycle will warn, omit this buildpack from the group, and continue running.

 ## Deprecations
+If a feature or the usage of a feature (flag names, key names, etc.) is deprecated in a given API in the spec, and a platform or buildpack uses the deprecated feature with that API, the lifecycle will print a deprecation warning.

+Example:
+IF in buildpack API 0.3, `launch`, `cache`, and `build` key names change in the `layer.toml` and the previous keys are retained but deprecated in the 0.3 buildpack API spec:
+* IF a buildpack declares API 0.3 in it's `buildpack.toml`, AND uses the deprecated key name, THEN lifecycle will print a deprecation warning
+* IF a buildpack declares API 0.2 in it's `buildpack.toml`, AND uses the deprecated key name, THEN lifecycle will NOT print a deprecation warning, b/c the keys were not deprecated in the 0.2 version of the spec.

-Once the 1.0 API is supported, we may wish to deprecate older APIs.
+Eventually, we may wish to entirely deprecate older APIs.
 A future RFC should provide a strategy for deprecations and outline the upgrade path from 0.x to 1.0 APIs.
 This is purposefully omitted from this RFC so that we can make progress on new 0.x APIs while we work out the details.

 # How it Works
 [how-it-works]: #how-it-works